Conserving water resources

 Water use at ExxonMobil

-We use water in many aspects of our business, such as cooling machinery and making steam.
-We withdraw or purchase fresh, brackish, and saline water across our operations.
+We use water in many parts of our business, such as cooling machinery and making steam.
+To make this possible, we withdraw or purchase fresh, brackish, and saline water across our operations.
 This includes upstream exploration and production, downstream refining and chemicals production, and our growing Low Carbon Solutions business.

 Assessing and managing water risk